 b.
 Objects are not to be thrown or placed upon the face of the butt or mantlet.

 c.
-Target areas are to be clean and tidied prior to the marker leaving his position.
+Target areas are to be clean and tidied prior to the marker leaving their position.

 d.
 The minimum age for Target Markers is 15 years of age.
 At age 15 markers are only permitted to work on a Saturday.

-55. Minors under the age of 14 must remain under the supervision of a parent or guardian or other competent adult at all times during shooting periods.
+61. Persons under the age of 14 must remain under the supervision of a parent or guardian or other competent adult at all times whilst on the range floor.
 Their hearing must be fully protected.
 They are not permitted to mark targets.

-56. There is no minimum age limit for minors to shoot on Bisley ranges.
-However, for minors under the age of 14 an application for permission to shoot must be made to the NRA well in advance of the planned visit.
+62. There is no minimum age limit for minors to shoot on Bisley ranges.
+However, for persons under the age of 14 an application for permission to shoot must be made to the NRA well in advance of the planned visit.
 This is not applicable to cadet or other recognised youth organisations whilst shooting at an official event.